 The function of the testicles is to produce sperm and male hormones, such as testosterone.

 Most adult males have two testicles, and each typically measures around 4 x 3 x 2 centimeters (cm).
-However, testicle size can vary.
-It is also common to have one testicle that is smaller than the other.

 Keep reading for more information about testicle size and growth and how to perform a self-examination.